-If you’ve suffered damages because someone else failed to maintain property, didn’t clean up after a spill, or carelessly left an object or debris in a foot-traffic area, you may be entitled to compensation.
-This compensation may include:
+If you suffered damages because someone else failed to maintain a property, didn’t clean a spill, or carelessly left debris in a pathway, you may be entitled to compensation.
+Your settlement can include:

-- Reimbursement for medical expenses incurred as a result of the fall
+- Reimbursement for medical expenses incurred from the fall

-- Compensation for lost wages and other income resulting from the injury
+- Damages for lost wages and other income

-In cases involving serious, long-term injury, you may also be entitled to projected damages, such as the cost of continuing medical care and anticipated lost future earnings.
+In cases involving long-term injuries, you may also be entitled to projected damages, such as continuing medical care costs and anticipated lost future earnings.

 Responsibility for a Slip and Fall Injury May be Shared

 You may be entitled to compensation even if the injury was partly your fault.
 Under New York law, an injury victim who was partially responsible for his or her own injury can generally still recover damages to the extent that another party was responsible.
 For example, if you slipped on an icy sidewalk that should have been cleared while you were talking on your phone, a judge or jury might find that you were partly to blame.
 If you were assigned 30% of the responsibility for the incident and the business responsible for maintaining the sidewalk was assigned 70% responsibility, the business could be required to compensate you for 70% of your damages.